Battle of Masulipatnam: The battle

+The Dutch halted their pursuit around 6.30 PM.
+The English were exhausted and only managed to repair some of the sails (the longboat and pinnace of the London were also shot away).
+The next morning Basse caught up with captains Earwin and Browne.
+The captains had dinner aboard Browne's ship and held a council of war, during which it was decided to sail south of São Tomé, for fear of otherwise encountering the Dutch again.
+Aboard the London several wounded died of their wounds.

 Aftermath

 The siege of São Tomé would last until late August 1674, when the French garrison capitulated to Van Goens.
 The capitulation of the French garrison was due to its lack of supplies of food and gunpowder.
 As the VOC had agreed with the sultan of Golconda that the town would be handed back and demolished, the Dutch would not retain the port.
 This would also benefit the EIC officials in Madras and they were very eager to see the destruction of this neighbouring town, going so far as to write to the sultan, urging him to demolish it quickly.
-Still The French and English East India Companies had been unable to seriously undermine the VOC’s strong position in both the intercontinental route and in intra-Asian trades during the war.
+Still, the French and English East India Companies had been unable to seriously undermine the VOC's strong position in both the intercontinental route and in intra-Asian trades during the war.